 - Extraordinary perquisites or tax gross-ups

-- New or extended executive agreements that provide for:
+- New or materially amended agreements that provide for:

-- Multi-year guaranteed awards that are no at-risk due to rigorous performance conditions, or
+- Multi-year guaranteed awards that re not at risk due to rigorous performance conditions

 - Liberal CIC definition combined with any single-trigger CIC benefits